RaymondSHANG/RaymondSHANG.github.io/_posts/2022-09-27-construct-a-gwas-reference-panel.md

 {{end}}

-Since the differences are large, and I decide to choose Kunkle2019 which include only the clinical diagosed data.
+Since the differences are large, and I decide to choose Kunkle2019 which include only the clinical diagosed data, and their APOE beta values are more close to IGAP2013, which is well recognized.